uploadcare/uploadcare-php/README.md

 ## Uploading files
 Let's have some fun with uploading files.

-First of all, we can upload file from url.
+First of all, we can upload file from a URL.
 Just use construction below.

 This will return Uploadcare\File instance.